SCDH/seed-frontend-components/README.md

 pages with usage examples.
 They are contained in the [`examples`](examples) folder.

+- [examples/synopsis.html](examples/synopsis.html) shows how to use
+  the web components for presenting several texts in parallel or synoptically.
+The content is borrowed from a project about the book of Ijob, but shortend.
+The presented files have some internal JS to make the synchronized scrolling and highlighting the annotations etc. work.

 - [`examples/xslt-rest.html`](examples/xslt.html) shows how to use the web components for running XSL transformations on a service implementing the [`Transformation API`](transformation-api.js).
 The